matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

 Perl and the Tk module (tkinter is the Python equivalent): https://metacpan.org/pod/Devel::ptkdb

 There are plenty of visual debuggers for Python built into IDEs, but I have not yet seen a pure Python/tkinter one.
+Having one built into the IDE reduces the chances of being able to debug an issue in a production setting.

 ## Too much implicit error handling